 Sue is so keen on the benefits of Story Massage in school and home life, that has also taken it, on a voluntary basis, into Year 4 at the mainstream school where her son is a pupil.
 The feedback from teachers is so positive that she is hoping it will become a regular paid activity.

 “The teachers are particularly impressed by the way that it has helped to raise the confidence of some of the children who are usually hesitant to join in creative writing and activities,” says Sue, “The symbols give a structure that aids storytelling.
 I have recommended the Story Massage book to lots of people.
 It is such a wonderful idea.”

 Sue Burford is an experienced holistic therapist with her own private practice in Lichfield, Staffordshire.
 She is also teaches mothers the art of baby massage, and provides workshops in Functional Reflex Therapy techniques for parents and carers of adults and children with learning disabilities.

 More about Story Massage

 Ten simple massage strokes form the basis of Story Massage.
-These strokes have a child friendly name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
+These strokes have a descriptive name such as The Wave or The Bounce and an easy to recognise symbol making it accessible for all ages and abilities.
 Our book, which contains instructions with illustrations for the strokes and over 25 massage stories, is available from the resources page of our website.
 Story Massage Book

 If, like Sue, you would like to introduce Story Massage in your home or work, then we hold training days around the country for individuals and groups.
 On these days we teach these Story Massage strokes and then work with you to adapt familiar stories and even create some massage stories of your own.
 This will help build your confidence with using story massage in the way that most suits you – at work or at home.
 During the training there will be plenty of opportunity to ask questions and share ideas with others.
 Story Massage Training.